A blog on a training done in Armenia, on the issue of gender equality - not my usual subject - and on a rumble around Europe.

 Let me state the obvious in another way.
 After all these decades of talking about women’s emancipation, I think we have come a long way with the word ‘equal’, but are still tricked by the word ‘same’.
 Man and woman are equal, but not the same.
 Watching the number of participants wearing blue jeans and blouses instead of skirts, it is easy to think that wearing the same uniform makes man and women more the same, but it is literally a superficial thing.
 In that way many attempts to make us more equal is translated into making us more the same, simply does not work.
 Somehow our instincts about how we are the same or not, reaches parts of us that are hard to reach with laws, quota’s, good intentions or nice speeches.
 Most of us accept the principle of equality, but always have a ‘but’ ready when it comes to the practice.
 And then suddenly we are not the ‘same’.

 Now let me translate this to politics.
-When it comes to modern politics, differences in personality, the pitch of your voice, your length, your clothes and your verbal skills all play their part.
+When it comes to modern politics, differences in personality, the pitch of your voice, your length, your clothes and your verbal skills, all play their part.
 Some of it is gender related, much of it is not, or not clearly noticeable.
 The days that politics could be described as ‘Hollywood for ugly man’ are to a large extend over.
 Politics has become Hollywood and vice versa.
 Uniqueness – ‘star quality’ – is the coin politics deals in, not ‘sameness’.
-This search for individual uniqueness also breaks through standard gender roles – Ms Thatcher lowering her voice an octave, making her sound more like one of the boys – and turns talk about equal rights into what some like to call ‘a boring sideshow’.
+This search for individual uniqueness also breaks through standard gender roles – Ms Thatcher lowering her voice an octave, making her sound more like one of the boys - and turns talk about equal rights into what some like to call ‘a boring sideshow’.

 It is not.
 But what I guess I am saying, is that the moral principle of equality – logical and compelling as it is – can only thrive when you mentally make room for the idea that it is not about being, doing or looking the same as ‘a’ woman or ‘a’ man.
-Diversity breeds equality, not the other way around.
+Diversity breeds equality, more than the other way around.
 The more elements are added to someone’s profile, the harder it is to reduce her or him to a single label.
 The label of gender is perhaps the hardest to shrug off, as it is hard wired into our genes and brain, but with enough diversity even that label becomes moot.
 I guess that the only way to overcome the real biological differences between man and women, is to bury them in the differences between people.
 In other words: if talking equality starts empowerment, than it is diversity that finishes the job.
 Sameness seems to help with equality, but in the end only slows the process down.

 Writing this feels like tiptoeing through a minefield, but I do am aware that as a man I am quite part of the issue.
 One of the participants asked how many women I had on my staff when I was campaign manager, and I had to answer that they were just a few.
 On the other hand, I feel that if I would have been a woman with the same drive and skills I have, it is likely I would have been asked for a political position a long time ago.
 So what to do?
 Thinking about this while my Dutch colleague and the women from Armenia were debating, I first tried to find a position by just listening to them.
 After a while I thought that the solution was not in the arguments, no matter how skilfully they were deployed.
 So I started doing the other thing: looking, thinking, observing.
 How do they express themselves in what they wear?
 How do they carry themselves?